Boots (musician)

-Jordan Asher Cruz, better known as Boots (stylized as BOOTS), is an American record producer, singer, rapper, director, animator and songwriter.
-He first gained recognition in 2013 for his significant contributions to American singer-songwriter Beyoncé's critically acclaimed self-titled fifth studio album.
-He has been nominated for the Grammy Award for Album of the Year twice.
+Jordan Asher Cruz, known professionally as Boots (stylized as BOOTS), is an American record producer, singer, songwriter, director, and animator.
+He is best known for his production and songwriting contributions to Beyoncé's self-titled fifth studio album (2013).
+For his work on the album and its follow-up, Lemonade (2016), he has earned two Grammy Award nominations for Album of the Year.

 Career

 Early career and Beyoncé

 Jordan Asher Cruz was a member of bands such as Young Circles, Blonds and Stonefox.
 In June 2013, he was officially signed to rapper Jay-Z's entertainment company and Sony Music Entertainment imprint, Roc Nation, under the pseudonym Boots, for publishing.
 In the same month, a fashion film (starring Chanel Iman and Viktoriya Sasonkina) featuring music by Boots was released.

 With his contributions to Beyoncé's self-titled fifth studio album, released in December 2013, Boots came onto the music scene largely unknown.
 Upon the release of Beyoncé, he updated his Facebook page, saying he had been "working on [Beyoncé] for most of the past year", and that he had "produced 85% of [the album] and [had] four original songs on the album".
 Boots contributed additional production, background vocals and instruments to the album's first R&B/hip hop single, "Drunk in Love", featuring Jay-Z. Beyoncé later referenced Boots' work on the album, saying he is "a new producer that [she] completely respect[s]", that "he is an innovator", and she is "so proud to work with him".

 In an interview with The New York Times, Boots would not speak of his previous projects or how Beyoncé found his demo, only confirming he signed a publishing deal with Roc Nation in June 2013.
 A last-ditch bout of songwriting yielded “I'm On To You”, a moody minor-key song with layers of eerie background voices and a particular rhythmic undertow.
 He saw it as a template for a solo album.
 “That song was my heart,” he said.
 At his first meeting with Beyoncé, he had already written songs he believed would resonate with her, but she was more enthused by his experimental material.
 Beyoncé refused to leave the song alone, saying to Boots, "This shit has to knock harder than any rap album out there."
 The song became "Haunted", and the previous title "I'm On To You" was instead recorded as a phrase in the song's refrain.

 Following an infuriating meeting with a record label, Boots wrote the stream of consciousness rap from "Ghost" and played it for Beyoncé in the early stages of recording.
 She identified with its content as she had similar experiences from signing a recording contract at a young age.
 Boots made the song in a hypnotic state, saying, "I started with guitars, just building the layers until they resembled Aphex Twin soundscapes.
 And then I completely contained them within the beat".